SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   presurving (SSP).
 - `ImplicitMidpoint` - A second order A-stable symplectic and symmetric implicit solver.
 Good for highly stiff equations which need symplectic integration.
-- `Trapezoid` - A second order A-L-stable symmetric implicit solver.
+- `Trapezoid` - A second order A-L-stable symmetric ESDIRK method.
 "Almost symplectic" without numerical dampening.
 Also known as Crank-Nicholson when applied to PDEs.
 Adaptive timestepping via divided differences on the memory.
   Good for highly stiff equations which are non-oscillatory.